coinbase/coinbase-sdk-go/README.md

 The Coinbase Go SDK enables the simple integration of crypto into your app.
 By calling Coinbase's Platform APIs, the SDK allows you to provision crypto wallets, send crypto into/out of those wallets, track wallet balances, and trade crypto from one asset into another.

-The SDK currently supports Customer-custodied Wallets on the Base Sepolia test network.
+The SDK supports various verbs on Customer-custodied Wallets across multiple networks, as documented [here](https://docs.cdp.coinbase.com/cdp-sdk/docs/networks).

-**NOTE: The Coinbase SDK is currently in Alpha.
-The SDK:**

-- **may make backwards-incompatible changes between releases**
-- **should not be used on Mainnet (i.e. with real funds)**
+**CDP SDK v0 is a pre-alpha release, which means that the APIs and SDK methods are subject to change.
+We will continuously release updates to support new capabilities and improve the developer experience.**

 ## Documentation